 We need a human rights approach because:

-- Respecting diversity, promoting equality and ensuring human rights will help to ensure that everyone using health and social care services receives safe and good quality care.
+- Respecting diversity, promoting equality and ensuring human rights helps to ensure that everyone using health and social care services receives safe and good quality care.
 This is our core purpose.

-- Our human rights approach will help us to apply our principle of promoting equality and human rights to our purpose, using our five key questions to consistently integrate human rights into the way we regulate.
+- Our human rights approach helps us to apply our values, particularly excellence, caring and integrity to our purpose so that we consistently integrate human rights into the way we regulate.